AntoineRR/blog-website/_drafts/2022-09-20-git-cheatsheet.md

 $ git stash
 ```

 This will store all your changes in a "stash", and leave you with a clean working tree.
 In case you had new files, these must be added with `git add` before for them to end up in your stash.
-The drawback of this method is that I sometimes have several stash and do not remember what they correspond to.
+The drawback of this method is that I sometimes have several stashes and do not remember what they correspond to.
 If you want to add some useful information for your future self to your stash, simply add `save` followed by your message:
 ```console
 $ git stash save <message to remember what I was doing>
 ```